 Stocking a Healthy Pantry

-Check out the list of suggested pantry stables below and add your own favorites.
+Check out the list of suggested pantry staples below and add your own favorites.
 Read labels to see if items should be refrigerated after opening.

 - Beans, peas, and lentils (dry or reduced-sodium canned)